Educational Pairings and Marriage Behavior in the Turkish Context •

 The Division of Housework and Re-Partnering in Europe: Does Re-Partnering Lead to a More Equal Division of Domestic Tasks? •

 Mariona Lozano , CED, Centre for Demographic Studies; Joan Garcia Roman, Centre d’Estudis Demogràfics (CED), Universitat de Barcelona.

 Changing Partnership Dynamics and Childlessness in Finland •

 Robert Lynch , University of Turku; Marika Jalovaara, University of Turku.

 Population Negative Momentum under Low Fertility in China •

-Zhuoyan Mao , Capital University of Economics and Bussiness; Baochang Gu, Renmin University of China.
+Zhuoyan Mao , Capital University of Economics and Bussiness; Baochang Gu, Center for Population and Development Policy Studies

 The Market vs. Unpaid Home Production.
 Inter-Generational Transfers of Production and Consumption in Poland •